Bhramar Mukherjee, Ph.D.

 - Ann Arbor, Michigan 48109-2029

-Bhramar Mukherjee is a Professor in the Department of Biostatistics, joining the department in Fall, 2006.
+Bhramar Mukherjee joined the department in Fall, 2006 and became Department Chair in 2018.
 Bhramar is also a Professor in the Department of Epidemiology.
 Bhramar completed her Ph.D. in 2001 from Purdue University.
 Bhramar's principal research interests lie in Bayesian methods in epidemiology and studies of gene-environment interaction.
 She is also interested in modeling missingness in exposure, categorical data models, Bayesian nonparametrics, and the general area of statistical inference under outcome/exposure dependent sampling schemes.
 Bhramar's methodological research is funded by NSF and NIH.
 Bhramar is involved as a co-investigator in several R01s led by faculty in Internal Medicine, Epidemiology and Environment Health sciences at UM.
 Her collaborative interests focus on genetic and environmental epidemiology, ranging from investigating the genetic architecture of colorectal cancer in relation to environmental exposures to studies of air pollution on pediatric Asthma events in Detroit.
 She is actively engaged in Global Health Research.

 - Ph.D., Statistics, Purdue University, 2001